JoshuaDoes/Switch-SD/README.md

 0. Read [Plailect's Switch Hacks Guide](https://switch.hacks.guide) to understand what new files you will be placing on your Nintendo Switch's SD card
 1. Insert your SD card into your device with the git tools
-2. Open a terminal and navigate to the SD card's root filesystem
+2. Open a terminal and navigate to the root of your SD card
 3. Run the following command:
+- Pull the latest changes from the Switch-SD repository
 ```
 $ git pull
 ```